magenta/magenta-js/music/README.md

 `yarn bundle` to produce a bundled version in `dist/`.

-`yarn run-demo` to build and run the demo.
+`yarn run-demos` to build and run the demo.

 ## Pre-trained Checkpoints
 Since MagentaMusic.js does not support training models, you must use weights from a model trained with the Python-based [Magenta models][magenta-models].
 We are also making available our own hosted pre-trained checkpoints.